SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 - Macro declaration includes `@attached` followed by information about the kinds of code the macro produces, and information about the names of the generated symbols.

+- Also called "declaration macros" because the result of expansion is a (modified) declaration.

 - To apply the macro to a declaration, you write its name and any parameters it takes before that declaration,